nscloud-benchmarks/novu-benchmark/README.md

-# Build Benchmark
+# Novu Benchmark

-Periodic benchmark of Docker build of our favorite open-source projects.
+An hourly benchmark that builds Novu with Docker vs using a Namespace Remote Builder.